 The Communication Package includes materials that provide a high-level overview of HealthInfoNet and its suite of software and services, articulates the value proposition and purpose of the statewide Health Information Exchange for providers and patients alike, and shares most recent patient consent forms, staff talking points, and legal references for connected organizations to use in their own intake procedures.
-Click the button below to contact us to obtain a copy of the Communication Package.
+Click the button below to obtain a copy of the latest Communication Package.

 Nicole started working at HealthInfoNet in 2017, serving as the organization’s subject matter expert on behavioral health workflows and consent management protocols.
 Helping medical professionals understand how to navigate the complexities of patient privacy is a conversation that Nicole carefully delivers to ensure providers’ – and their patients’ – confidence in the HIE.
 More recently, Nicole became the Clinical Education Manager, helping rethink the way HealthInfoNet provides its critical education and outreach efforts from our remote environments.
 Ensuring that there are no barriers in place to obtaining access to our data and tools – and receiving insights and value from them – is her priority mission.
 Prior to joining HealthInfoNet, Nicole worked in a psychiatric hospital setting serving adults, children, and families.
 She earned her BSW and MSW from the University of Maine Orono and now serves as an adjunct faculty in the university’s School of Social Work.Email